20 years experience

 The Bighead river flows into Georgian Bay in the Town of Meaford.
 The average size of the river in the lower section is about 45 feet wide.
 This river gets big runs of steelhead and is mostly fished near the town and through the Bighead River Conservation area.
 This section of the river is rocky and very fast water with good access.
 There is an extended fall season so much of the river is open until December 31st.
 Check the current fishing regulations in case that has recently changed.

 Fishing the Bighead river in the lower section can be wide with huge boulders scattered everywhere.
 This section reminds me of some of the BC rivers I fished.
 The steelhead in this section move fast through the shallow water and anglers get them in the larger pools.

-During the summer months its possible to walk across the river on the rocks and not get your feet wet because it gets very little summer flow and gets very shallow.
+During the summer months, it’s possible to walk across the Bighead river on the rocks and not get your feet wet because it gets very little summer flow and gets very shallow.

 This section of the river should not be run by a canoe or boat since it can be fast and dangerous with scattered boulders everywhere.

 The lower river does have decent populations of smallmouth bass and maybe baby steelhead for anglers.
 Because the river can be very low it sometimes take a big rain to bring the steelhead in.
 This river can rise and get muddy very fast but it can also drop and clear just as quickly.

 Fishing the Bighead River can mean you may get into salmon.
 The river gets a good run of Chinook salmon in September and October.

 Once you get up past the the conservation area you start to get into mostly private lands where the river can’t be accessed easily.

 Much of the upper river is flat and slow and the rocky bottom gives way for a more sandy muddy bottom and lots of wood in the river.
 This makes fishing for steelhead difficult.

 Although rare there are resident Brown trout and I’m told sometimes lake run Brown trout.
 Ive also seen lake trout in the lower sections of the river.